polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 4.3 Misuse prevention

-To protect users from malicious home servers secretly acting on the behalf of non-consenting users, a mechanism is needed to prevent home servers from generating federation tokens for users without their consent.
+To protect users from misuse by malicious home servers, a mechanism is needed to prevent home servers from generating federation tokens for users without their consent and knowledge.

 !!! example "Potential misuse scenario"